Funding for postgraduate research

-The School studentship pays all tuition fees as well as a stipend award for three years.
+The Department studentship pays all tuition fees as well as a stipend award for three years.
 Applicants must be eligible to pay 'home' fees.
 There will sometimes also be an opportunity to undertake teaching in the form of laboratory demonstration work in order to supplement your income.

 To be considered you must have an academic offer for a place on the PhD in Computer Science.

-The School has a number of full fees studentships and partial fees contribution awards available to suitably qualified international PhD candidates.
+The Department has a number of full fees studentships and partial fees contribution awards available to suitably qualified international PhD candidates.
 The full fee studentship will pay the international fee for the duration of the programme (with the exception of the writing up year).
 The partial fee awards will pay the difference between the full international and home fee level each year over three years (approximately 75% of the full international fee).
-The School cannot make any contribution towards living expenses and the University must be satisfied that the applicant has sufficient external funding to support the required three years of study.
+The Department cannot make any contribution towards living expenses and the University must be satisfied that the applicant has sufficient external funding to support the required three years of study.